-- Jeans without holes showing skin - Denim shorts that are the same length as the uniform shorts, but not too tight - Elementary -- skirts or dresses that are at least as long as the uniform skirts.
+- Jeans without holes or rips showing skin - Denim shorts relaxed fit, covering $\frac{3}{4}$ of the thigh or 7" minimum inseam - Elementary jean skirts or dresses that are at least as long as the uniform skirts.
 No pageant dresses or tutus. - Secondary no skirts or dresses - Please remember that this is still a school day and the children need to wear clothes that are suitable for play. - T-shirts are okay as long as they are in good repair. - Any writing on a t-shirt should not be offensive.